northeastern-rc/rc-public-documentation/docs/source/best-practices/homequota.rst

  mkdir /work/<project>/singularity_tmp
  export SINGULARITY_TMPDIR=/work/<project>/singularity_tmp

-then pull the container using singularity as you normally would.
+Then, pull the container using singularity as usual.

-Clean ~/.cache directory
+Cache Directory
 =======================================================
 The ``~/.cache`` directory can become large over time with general use of the HPC and Open OnDemand.
 Make sure you are not running any processes or jobs at the time by running: ::